 Step 6: Copy your keys and tokens into the PHP code

-Insert the keys and tokens from step 4 into the following code.
+Insert the keys and tokens from step 4 into the PHP function provided below.

 How is it used?